filipelsilva/dotfiles-public/README.md

 The editor used for the difftool and mergetool is your $EDITOR.
 In the file itself, only Vim is defined (sane default), but in .zshrc the options are overwritten to accomodate the possible (and likely) usage of Neovim.

-### locale.conf

-This only sets some variables (like the monetary ones, or the measurements) to the Portuguese standard, instead of the English one.

 ### i3config and i3statusconfig